 There are several reasons why it's thought that MySpace lost to Facebook.
 Starting from its poorly organized interface to the often-faulty technology and applications on the site, it was clear that although MySpace had a superb marketing strategy, from the technical side they were way behind other platforms.
 They were pioneers in influencer marketing (remember Tila Tequila?) but they didn't have a news feed or status updates like Facebook.
 MySpace was cool, and attracted bands, photographers and other creative people, so the social media platform battle was theirs to lose.
 In 2008, MySpace was still the biggest website in terms of traffic, but Facebook had overtaken it in the number of unique worldwide visitors.

 The teams who understood MySpace's market and could give input on what user experience changes were needed for the social platform to stay relevant to the market were siloed off from the technical product silo updating and maintaining it.
+A prime example of organizational silos in action.
 Suddenly MySpace noticed that their growth numbers had disappeared.
 They tried to expand globally into as many countries as possible, but Facebook had already taken over and was way ahead technically, in the development of their mobile interface for example.

 MySpace was stuck in its identity of being the market leader, even as its dominance slipped away.
 While the management saw the need for change, they were not able to change a previously well-established business model that had made them so successful before leaving them eating the dust of Facebook (who might be facing a laggard situation of their own today).